Finite-temperature photoemission in the extended Falicov-Kimball model: a case study for Ta$_2$NiSe$_5$: Conclusions

 \section{Conclusions}

-To sum up, we numerically examined the ground-state and spectral properties of the extended Falicov-Kimball model (EFKM) in one spatial dimension for the half-filled band case.
-Using the time-dependent density-matrix renormalization group technique in combination with the purification method and infinite boundary conditions, we derived unbiased results that hold in the thermodynamic limit, i.e. for the infinite system at both zero and finite temperature.
+To sum up, we examined the ground-state and spectral properties of the half-filled extended Falicov-Kimball model (EFKM) in one spatial dimension where mean-field-like approaches usually fail.
+Combining the time-dependent density-matrix renormalization group technique with the purification method and infinite boundary conditions, we are able to obtain unbiased numerical results that hold in the thermodynamic limit, i.e., for the infinite system, at both zero and finite temperature.

-Regarding the ground-state phase diagram we confirmed the existence of an excitonic insulator state, sandwiched between staggered-orbital-ordering and band-insulator phases in the Coulomb-interaction orbital-splitting plane.
+Regarding the ground-state phase diagram we confirmed the existence of an excitonic insulator state exhibiting quasi-long-range order, sandwiched between staggered-orbital-ordering and band-insulator phases in the Coulomb-interaction orbital-splitting plane.
 The excitonic insulator typifies a BCS (Bose-Einstein) macroscopically coherent quantum state for weakly (strongly) coupled $c$ and $f$ electrons.
 Our analysis of the pair condensation amplitude allows to quantify the BCS-BEC crossover region, where the character of the constituting electron-hole pairs changes from ``Cooper-like'' (on the semimetal side) to tightly-bound excitons (on the semiconductor side).

 The spectral properties of the EFKM are further evidence for a BCS-BEC crossover of the excitonic condensate.
 Hallmarks of the BCS-BEC crossover are an increasing band renormalization, including a widening of the charge gap, as well as spectral weight transfer (also from the coherent to the incoherent part of the single-particle spectrum) and a weakening of Fermi surface effects.